KaiHotz/react-formik-ui/README.md

 - **Dropzone:** Bug fix that did not render correctly the img thumb of uploaded images.
 Now it also shows file icons for non img files.
 - **HTML markup:** The overall HTML markup for all of the components has sligtly changed and is now more solid and accesable throug css selectors
 - **Overall** more stability and minor bug fixes
+- **Inline styles:** just like on any HTML element you are now abel to pass `style` prop on each component to add inline styles to the wrapper div of each componet.

 ## Markup, Styling and ClassNames